vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>

-Now we can notice that with the `not` filter, we retrieved 9,5663 documents as our 3 tracks where filtered out as compared with `documents`.
+Now we can notice that with the `not` filter, we retrieved 9,5663 documents as our 3 tracks previously *liked*, where filtered out.

-We can also add tag filters, here we filter the recommended by `tags:popular`, by filtering we reduce the complexity of the query as few documents gets ranked by the tensor ranking expression:
+We can also add tag filters, here we filter the recommended by `tags:popular`, by filtering we reduce the complexity of the query as fewer documents gets ranked by the tensor ranking expression:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>